Part 1: Introduction

 Let's start with a thought experiment.
-It’s twelve-thousand years ago.
+It’s 12,000 years ago.
 You, a Neolithic human, go to “work."
 Perhaps your career involves making stone tools, hauling huge rocks (looking at you, Stonehenge), or maybe sowing a field on the cusp of humanity's mastery of agriculture.
 What boundaries existed between the world at large and your workplace?
-No walls, artificial lighting, cubicles, or office space — the only boundaries and systems defining the workday were the beginning and end of the day, the clockwork of the seasons, and the interaction with other skilled and knowledgeable members of the community.
+No walls, artificial lighting, cubicles, or office space — the only boundaries and systems defining the workday were the beginning and end of the day, the clockwork of the seasons, and the interaction with other skilled members of the community.

 Enter the Agile Workplace.

 This is an instinctual transformation, one that engages with what makes us human.
-And there’s evidence that backs up why agility is not only important for the person’s well-being, but also for a company’s bottom line.
+And there’s evidence that backs up why agility is important not only for the person’s well-being, but also for a company’s bottom line.